OrlyLiPa/Power-BI-Dashboard/README.md

-# Bike Store- Power BI Dashboard
+# Boutique Store - Power BI Dashboard

 ### Dashboard Link : https://app.powerbi.com/view?r=eyJrIjoiMWExODc4NjQtNDc4ZC00Y2NhLWJmNGUtN2I5ZmI4NmY0NGFkIiwidCI6IjI1Y2UwMjYxLWJiZDYtNDljZC1hMWUyLTU0MjYwODg2ZDE1OSJ9

 ## Problem Statement

-This dashboard provides an interactive and intuitive financial and operational overview for a Bike Store, showcasing key metrics such as revenue, profit, total orders, and returns.
-It is structured into three comprehensive pages, enabling Bike Store's management to gain detailed insights into financial performance, product-specific metrics, and customer behavior for data-driven decision-making and strategic planning.
+This dashboard provides an interactive financial and operational overview of a Boutique Store, showcasing key metrics such as revenue, profit, total orders, and returns.
+It is structured into three comprehensive pages, enabling Bike Store's management to gain detailed insights into financial performance, product-specific metrics, and customer behaviour for data-driven decision-making and strategic planning.

 The dashboard is divided into three pages: